sitrucp/single_cakephp_mysql_multiple_domain_app/README.md

 4. As required, add conditions when retrieving model data using CakePHP Configure:write in other controllers' to retrieve only records for the current domain.

-I am currently using this with 6 domains.
-My requirement was to provide same presentation of content but for separate countries.
-The alternative was maintaining 6 separate CakePHP applications and MySQL databases.

-I included things like country name, country flag, meta data (keywords etc).
-I also include each domain's Google Analytics code in database so that each site can be separately tracked.
-Instead of countries uou could filter for brands, product categories, client, etc.  You could also swap out css styles or CakePHP themes.

 More details at this blog post: